Suicide Silence

 Suicide Silence is an American deathcore band from Riverside, California.
 The band was established in 2002, and has released seven studio albums, three EPs, and nineteen music videos.
 They were awarded the Revolver Golden God award for "Best New Talent" in 2009.
 The group currently consists of guitarists Chris Garza and Mark Heylmun, bassist Dan Kenny, vocalist Hernan "Eddie" Hermida and drummer Ernie Iniguez.

+Loudwire designated Suicide Silence as being among deathcore's "Big Four", along with Whitechapel, Thy Art Is Murder and Job for a Cowboy.

 History

 Formation, demos and self-titled debut EP (2002–2006)

 Suicide Silence was founded in 2002 in Riverside, California.
 At the time, it was a side project made up of musicians from other bands.
 Their first release was the Death Awaits demo in 2003, with Tanner Womack on vocals, Chris Garza and Josh Tufano on guitars, Chris Grucelski on bass and Justin Tufano on drums.
 After Death Awaits was completed, Mitch Lucker—who at the time played in a band called Dying Dreams alongside Josh Tufano—joined Suicide Silence as a co-vocalist.
 He was invited by Womack after performing guest vocals at the band's first performance in April 2003.
 The band only performed one show with two vocalists before firing Womack, which left all vocal duties solely to Lucker.
 After replacing Justin Tufano with Josh Goddard on drums and Chris Grucelski with Mike Olheiser on bass, the band recorded and released a second demo in 2004.

 It was by this time that the band members began committing more time to Suicide Silence, joining forces with guitarist Rick Ash and bassist Mike Bodkins, replacing Josh Tufano and Mike Olheiser, respectively.
 Both musicians had previously played in Torn Within and shared the stage with Suicide Silence at local shows throughout 2004.
 They recorded a demo that became known as the "Family Guy Demo" due to its heavy use of samples from the show, and released it digitally through MySpace and their website.
 The song "Bludgeoned to Death" off of this demo would later see release on the band's first album.
 Afterwards, the band began working on their first release backed by a small independent label; a self-titled EP which was released in September 2005 by Third Degree Records and saw a re-release in the UK through In at the Deep End Records in 2006.
 Shortly after the EP's recording, Ash left Suicide Silence due to school commitments and was replaced by Mark Heylmun, who remains as lead guitarist to this day.
 Suicide Silence toured heavily in support of the EP, booking all shows themselves and playing with bands such as All Shall Perish and Light This City.
 Josh Goddard left the band in May 2006, citing "differences between the band members" as the reason for leaving; he was replaced by Alex Lopez (ex-guitarist for Blackheart Eulogy and The Funeral Pyre).
 Suicide Silence embarked on their first overseas tour in October, supporting Abigail Williams on their UK tour.